FAIRplus/the-fair-cookbook/content/recipes/infrastructure/fair-api_matched.md

 enables your application to be more interoperable with, and ultimately more reused, by other applications.
 Depending on the type of application, there are different ways to design APIs.
 Most important is that APIs should be documented well.
 We will not cover [FAIR](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/CFDE-glossary/#fair)
-APIs of software libraries, but instead focus on developing FAIR (URL_TO_INSERT_RECORD-ABBREV_1843 https://fairsharing.org/FAIRsharing.WWI10U)  APIs for the web.
+APIs of software libraries, but instead focus on developing FAIR (URL_TO_INSERT_RECORD-ABBREV_1036 https://fairsharing.org/FAIRsharing.WWI10U)  APIs for the web.

 More and more web-based applications are becoming available every day.
-These applications typically perform complex operations on large database (URL_TO_INSERT_TERM_1844 https://fairsharing.org/search?fairsharingRegistry=Database) s.
-While web-based applications provide users with the capacity to access a tool, a database (URL_TO_INSERT_TERM_1845 https://fairsharing.org/search?fairsharingRegistry=Database) , or other resource programmatically, they are not always able to interoperate with other independent web applications.
+These applications typically perform complex operations on large databases.
+While web-based applications provide users with the capacity to access a tool, a database, or other resource programmatically, they are not always able to interoperate with other independent web applications.
-A web-based application that offers a FAIR (URL_TO_INSERT_RECORD-ABBREV_1846 https://fairsharing.org/FAIRsharing.WWI10U)  API is more accessible to operating as part of workflows, or integration systems such as semantic search engines.
-This makes FAIR (URL_TO_INSERT_RECORD-ABBREV_1847 https://fairsharing.org/FAIRsharing.WWI10U)  API development very relevant for data catalogs or web tools developed by the CF DCCs.
+A web-based application that offers a FAIR (URL_TO_INSERT_RECORD-ABBREV_1037 https://fairsharing.org/FAIRsharing.WWI10U)  API is more accessible to operating as part of workflows, or integration systems such as semantic search engines.
+This makes FAIR (URL_TO_INSERT_RECORD-ABBREV_1038 https://fairsharing.org/FAIRsharing.WWI10U)  API development very relevant for data catalogs or web tools developed by the CF DCCs.

-While a slew of standard (URL_TO_INSERT_TERM_1848 https://fairsharing.org/search?fairsharingRegistry=Standard) s exist for web API development and documentation, each has their own level of FAIRness.
+While a slew of standards exist for web API development and documentation, each has their own level of FAIRness.
 Here we are going to focus on [RESTful APIs](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm), which can be described with [OpenAPI](https://www.openapis.org/) (previously Swagger) to take advantage of RESTful API flexibility while still permitting machine readable introspection.
-Several other standard (URL_TO_INSERT_TERM_1849 https://fairsharing.org/search?fairsharingRegistry=Standard) s are machine readable by default, including [SOAP](https://www.w3.org/TR/soap/), [SPARQL](https://www.w3.org/TR/sparql11-overview/) or [GraphQL](https://graphql.org/) among many others, but despite this, RESTful APIs are the most widely used because of their low barrier to entry.
-Some standard (URL_TO_INSERT_TERM_1850 https://fairsharing.org/search?fairsharingRegistry=Standard) s exist for RESTful APIs, in many cases, these can also be described by OpenAPI.
+Several other standards are machine readable by default, including [SOAP](https://www.w3.org/TR/soap/), [SPARQL](https://www.w3.org/TR/sparql11-overview/) or [GraphQL](https://graphql.org/) among many others, but despite this, RESTful APIs are the most widely used because of their low barrier to entry.
+Some standards exist for RESTful APIs, in many cases, these can also be described by OpenAPI.
 We will consider a specific extension of OpenAPI: [Smart-API](https://smart-api.info/), which adds a few additional fields and also has its own [get-started guide](https://smart-api.info/guide).